Showing posts with label Lock. Show all posts

 2. Mary Ann Lock bap.
 7 May 1809 in Ashbrittle

-Mary Lock (née Nott) died in 1839 J Quarter in WELLINGTON SOMERSET AND DEVON Volume 10 Page 333 and buried on 28 Apr 1839 at St John the Baptist, Ashbrittle, age listed as 54, suggesting she was born around 1785.
+Mary Lock died in 1839 J Qtr in WELLINGTON SOMERSET AND DEVON Volume 10 Page 333 and was buried on 28 Apr 1839 at St John the Baptist, Ashbrittle, age listed as 54, suggesting she was born around 1785.

 In 1841, in Ashbrittle Village, were John Lock (58) Ag Lab with Eliza Lock (18) and Elizabeth Lock (10).
-Eliza Lock, born around 1823, may well have been his daughter, but as there are no clues to relationships on this census, it hasn't been possible to confirm.
-DNA links, however, confirm that Elizabeth Lock was his granddaughter, the illegitimate daughter of Mary Ann Lock.
+DNA links confirm that Elizabeth Lock was his granddaughter, the illegitimate daughter of Mary Ann Lock.
+Harriot Lock (25) was at Burrow [Farm], Ashbrittle, working as a Female Servant.

 Ashbrittle Village with Court Place Farm (foreground left)